One of the all-time great ODI knocks: Reactions to Fakhar Zaman’s 193 in Pakistan’s defeat versus SA

 Pakistan’s chances seemed to be minimal when fast bowler Anrich Nortje dismissed captain Babar Azam for 31 in his first over and followed up with two more quick wickets to reduce the tourists to 85 for four.

 However, Fakhar launched an astonishing assault to keep their hopes alive until he was run out in the last over.
-That run out too was under controversial circumstances.
+That run out too was under controversial circumstances in the last over by a direct hit from long-off as he was trying for a second run.

+With wicketkeeper Quinton De Kock seemingly gesturing for Aiden Markram to throw to the bowler’s end, Fakhar slowed down and was surprised when the ball hit the stumps at the batsman’s end when he was a metre or more short, ending his bold counter-attack.

 While the match was all but over at that point of time, he was dismissed seven runs short of what would have been his second double century.

 Fakhar Zaman’s innings finished as the highest score ever in ODIs while batting second.